 - A boat SHALL be strongly built, watertight and, particularly with regard to hulls, decks and cabin trunks, capable of withstanding solid water and knockdowns.
 A boat SHALL be properly rigged and ballasted, be fully seaworthy and SHALL meet the standards set forth herein.
 A boat's shrouds and at least one forestay SHALL remain attached at all times.
 (1.6) - A boat's hull, including, deck, coach roof, windows, hatches and all other parts, SHALL form an integral watertight unit and any openings in it SHALL be capable of being immediately secured to maintain this integrity.
 (1.7) - A boat's companionway(s) SHALL be capable of being blocked off to main deck level.
 The method of blocking should be solid, (essentially) watertight and rigidly secured, if not permanent.
 (2.1.1) - A boat's hatch boards, whether or not in position in the hatchway, SHALL be secured in a way (e.g., by lanyard) that prevents their being lost overboard.
-(2.1.2) - A boat's entire cockpit SHALL be solid, watertight, strongly fastened and/or sealed.
+(2.1.2) - □ A boat's entire cockpit SHALL be solid, watertight, strongly fastened and/or sealed.
 Weather-tight seat hatches are acceptable only if capable of being secured when closed.
 (2.1.3) - A boat's cockpit drains SHALL be capable of draining six inches of water in 5 minutes.
 One square inch (645mm2) of effective drain per eight square feet (0.743m2) of cockpit sole will meet this requirement.
 (2.1.4) - A boat's maximum cockpit volume for cockpits not open to the sea, including any compartments capable of flooding, to lowest points of coaming over which water can adequately escape, should not exceed 0.08 x LOA x Max.
 Beam x Freeboard aft.
 The cockpit sole should be at least 0.02 x LOA above LWL.
 (2.1.5.2) - A boat's through-hull openings below the waterline SHALL be equipped with sea cocks or valves, except for integral deck scuppers, speed transducers, depth finder transducers and the like; however, a means of closing such openings SHALL be provided.
-(2.1.6)
+(2.1.6) - A boat's heavy items such as batteries, stoves, toolboxes, anchors, chain and internal ballast SHALL be secured.
+(1.5)